-COURSE #4040 Chemistry 1 Level: Non-weighted

-Grade Level: 10,11

-Prerequisite: Biology; Algebra 1
+COURSE #4040 Grade Level: 10,11 NCAA Core: Yes Prerequisite: Biology; Algebra 1

 Many abstract concepts will be investigated mathematically.
 Because of the quantitative approach, it is assumed that students who elect this course have solid skills in the areas of fundamental arithmetic operations, ratio and proportion, and solving linear equations.
 Topics include atomic theories, the periodic table, chemical formulas and equations, chemical bonding, stoichiometry, solutions and acid base chemistry.
 This lab course meets 7 periods in a 6-day rotation and requires the completion of lab reports.